bartificer/programming-by-stealth/docs/pbs68.md

 </span>
 ```

-The key points to note are that the `<span>` that’s serving as the dropdown menu has the class `dropdown-menu`, that the buttons within the menu have the class `dropdown-item`, and that for accessibility reasons there is an `aria-labelledby` attribute connecting the menu to the trigger (using the trigger’s ID).
+The key points to note are that the `<span>` that’s serving as the drop-down menu has the class `dropdown-menu`, that the buttons within the menu have the class `dropdown-item`, and that, for accessibility reasons, there is an `aria-labelledby` attribute connecting the menu to the trigger (using the trigger’s ID).

-We now have a visually functioning menu, and because both buttons in the dropdown have `type="submit"`, they both work to submit the form:
+We now have a visually functioning menu, and because both buttons in the drop-down have `type="submit"`, they both work to submit the form:

 ![](../assets/pbs68/Screenshot-2018-12-15-at-10.27.24.png)

-The challenge did have one small twist, the message displayed when the form is submitted should tell the user how long they would be pretend logged in for.
+The challenge did have one small twist: the message displayed when the form is submitted should tell the user how long they would be pretend logged in for.
 The current submit event handler on the form always shows the same message, regardless of which button was used to trigger the login.

 This is the starting code for the event handler: